Beyond Firms and Industries: Shock Propagation through Establishment- and Product-Level Supply Chains: Data

 \subsection{Primary data}

-Our primary data source of this paper is the dataset collected by Tokyo Shoko Research (TSR), specifically their company information database and company linkage database.
-The company information database includes attributes for each firm.
-Specifically, we utilize name, address, industry classification, sales, and corporate number.
-The company linkage database details domestic clients and suppliers.
-We focus on data from 2020, so that we can match it with the Economic Census explained later.
-The 2020 data is the available and closest data to the year of 2021 when the Economic Census conducted.
-The dataset comprises 1,520,605 firms and 5,860,726 trade links.
-This data set encompasses most firms in Japan, excluding micro enterprises, and captures the majority of significant production relationships among them.
-As is mentioned later, we extract the manufacturing firms from this dataset.
+The primary data source for this study is a set of firm-level datasets collected by Tokyo Shoko Research (TSR), consisting of the Company Information Database and the Company Linkage Database.
+The Company Information Database provides firm attributes, including company name, address, industry classification, sales, and corporate number.
+The Company Linkage Database reports domestic supplier--client relationships between firms.
+We use the 2020 vintage of the TSR data, which is the most recent year available and closely aligns with the timing of the Economic Census described below.
+The 2020 TSR data cover 1{,}520{,}605 firms and 5{,}860{,}726 trade links, capturing the vast majority of economically relevant firms in Japan, with the exception of micro-enterprises.
+From this dataset, we later extract firms in the manufacturing sector.

-While the TSR data are valuable for providing firm level production network, a limitation is the lack of establishments and the goods they provide.
-On the other hand, in this paper, we focus on decomposing the production network from the firm level to the establishment level and accounting for the output of multiple products at these establishments.
-The Economic Census for Business Activity (hereafter referred as the census) is used for this purpose.
-The census is collected every five years by the Ministry of Internal Affairs and Communications and the Ministry of Economy, Trade and Industry in Japan~\cite{SBJ2021}.
-The census covers all establishments across all industries in Japan, including those of micro, small, and medium-sized enterprises and its data includes detailed information about the establishments, such as their name, address, phone number, number and type of employees, business activities, enterprise type, breakdown of sales, breakdown of expenses, and purchased items.
-However, it does not include information on which specific establishments or firms they trade with, leaving the trading partners unidentified.
+While the TSR data provide comprehensive coverage of firm-level supply-chain relationships, they lack two key dimensions that are central to our analysis: establishment-level information and detailed product-level output data.
+To address these limitations, we combine the TSR data with the Economic Census for Business Activity (hereafter, the census), conducted every five years by the Ministry of Internal Affairs and Communications and the Ministry of Economy, Trade and Industry of Japan \cite{SBJ2021}.
+The census covers all establishments across all industries, including micro, small, and medium-sized enterprises, and reports detailed establishment-level information such as location, employment, business activities, sales, and expenditures.
+Crucially for our purposes, the census identifies the specific products produced by each establishment.
+Note that an establishment may have multiple output products.
+However, it does not provide information on trading partners, leaving establishment-level supply-chain links unobserved.